SJoshBrown/numerical/pp4/readme.txt

 displays the error norms for Newton's method as well as the optimized version of Newton's method.

+I tested the script on two different machines that had some differences in performance.

+The following are the results from a system running Ubuntu 15.10 on an Intel i5 3.3 Ghz Sandy Bridge processor.

 BEST TIMES
 Best Null Time:            0.00207
 Best Standard Method Time: 0.004454